Delayed Hawkes birth-death processes: Model definitions

-\begin{remark} Note that the process from Definition \ref{multivariatedef} is Markovian if and only if we have $h_{ij}(t)=e^{-r_it}$ for all $i,j\in[d]$, where the $r_i$'s are called \textnormal{exponential rates}.
-On the other hand, we can easily generalise Definition \ref{multivariatedef} to nonexponential service times. \end{remark}
+We note that the process from Definition~\ref{multivariatedef} is Markovian if and only if we have $h_{ij}(t)=e^{-r_it}$ for all $i,j\in[d]$, where the $r_i$'s are called \textnormal{exponential rates}.
+We also note that one can easily generalize Definition~\ref{multivariatedef} to nonexponential sojourn times.

-We say that a particle in coordinate $j$ is served at rate $\tilde\mu_j:=\mu_j+\sum_{i=1}^d\mu_{ij}$, after which it leaves the system w.p. $\mu_j/\tilde\mu_j$, and is rerouted to coordinate $i$ w.p. $\mu_{ij}/\tilde\mu_j$.
+A particle in coordinate $j$ moves away at rate $\tilde\mu_j:=\mu_j+\sum_{i=1}^d\mu_{ij}$, after which it leaves the system with probability $\mu_j/\tilde\mu_j$, and is rerouted to coordinate $i$ with probability $\mu_{ij}/\tilde\mu_j$.
 Note that we do not assume that we have a feedforward network: we allow for the possibility of loops.
-Although in natural applications, one would typically set $\mu_{jj}=0$, we do not make that assumption either.

-\begin{remark} A particle creates excitation as soon as it leaves the system.
+Although in natural applications one would typically set $\mu_{jj}=0$, we do not make that assumption either.
+A particle creates excitation as soon as it leaves the system.
 Because of the possibility of rerouting, this is not necessarily in the coordinate where the particle arrived.
-It is possible to study a model where rerouting creates excitation as well: this yields similar results as found in section \ref{networksmarkov}. \end{remark}
+It is possible to study a model where rerouting creates excitation as well: this yields similar results as those found in Section~\ref{networksmarkov}.

-At a departure in coordinate $j$, there is a bump $B_{ij}$ in each coordinate $i$, so that we have \textit{mutual excitement}.
-We let $\boldsymbol B_j= ^\top$ denote the vector of marks resulting from a departure in coordinate $j$.
+At a departure in coordinate $j$, there is a jump $B_{ij}$ in each coordinate $i$, so that we have \textit{mutual excitation}.
+We let $\boldsymbol B_j=[B_{1j}\cdots B_{dj}]^\top$ denote the vector of marks resulting from a departure in coordinate $j$.